-Improve water quality of Duchray Water, Loch Ard and Loch Chon from 'moderate' to 'good' ecological status by working with key stakeholders to reduce diffuse pollution.
+Improve water quality and ecological value of all water bodies by working with key stakeholders to restore salmon spawning grounds, tackle invasive non-native species, improve riparian edge by creating permanent native woodland habitats along the banks of burns and rivers, reduce diffuse pollution and improve foul drainage systems including Scottish Water assets and private waste treatment. of Duchray Water, Loch Ard and Loch Chon from 'moderate' to 'good' ecological status by working with key stakeholders to reduce diffuse pollution.

-Priority Six: Peatland Restoration
+Priority SevenEight: Peatland restoration

-Restore peatlands to help reduce impacts of climate change, as well as for the benefit of biodiversity, and flood management.
+Restore peatlands via the Peatland ACTION project to help reduce impacts of climate change, as well as for the benefit of people, fishing, farming, biodiversity, and flood management.
+Also the benefits to the local economy should be realised through appointment of local contractors.

-Priority Seven: Renewable Energy
+Priority EightNine: Renewable energy